Dirk Hartog Island National Park: Return to 1616

 Dirk Hartog Island is Western Australia’s largest island and known to the Malgana traditional owners as Wirruwana.
 When first visited by Dirk Hartog on 25 October 1616, the island was in pristine condition but it has experienced significant changes to its ecology since that time.
 Sheep and goats changed the vegetation, their grazing habits and trampling reducing the food and shelter available for native species.
 Feral cat predation added to the pressures on native species and made it impossible for some to survive.

 Ten species of small mammals and marsupials, and one small bird did not survive the changes to the island’s ecology.
-These include the Shark Bay bandicoot, chuditch, mulgara, dibbler, greater stick-nest rat, desert mouse, Shark Bay mouse, heath mouse, woylie, boodie and the western grasswren.
-They will be returned to the national park as part of the Dirk Hartog Island National Park Return to 1616 Ecological Restoration Project along with two additional species – the banded and rufous hare-wallabies.
-These two additional species were highly likely to have once lived on the island and are included in the project in order to improve their conservation status.
+These include the Shark Bay bandicoot, chuditch, brush-tailed mulgara, dibbler, greater stick-nest rat, desert mouse, Shark Bay mouse, woylie, boodie and the western grasswren.
+They will be returned to the national park as part of the Department of Biodiversity, Conservation and Attractions’ (DBCA) Dirk Hartog Island National Park Return to 1616 Ecological Restoration Project.
+To improve their conservation status, two additional species that are highly likely to have once lived on the island, have also been included in the project.
+These are the banded hare-wallaby and rufous hare-wallaby.
+Return to 1616 brings hope for all these species.

 Intensive and systematic eradication and monitoring programs began in 2012 and were completed in October 2018.